 Of all the revolutions recorded by history, the biggest of all was actually occurred before anybody could write.
 The Neolithic Revolution transformed human beings in ways that seem scarcely believable today.
 It marked the end of hunting and gathering, and the start of humanity's dependence on...

-The complete guide to British birds continues with a look at the different species of swans and geese that either live in Britain permanently or spend a part of the year here.
+This article examines the different species of swans and geese that either live in Britain permanently or spend a part of the year here.
+Photos and videos of some species are also included.

 We've now reached the Mesozoic era- a time when reptiles assumed dominance of the Earth.
 Huge dinosaurs dominated the land, pterosaurs had the skies to themselves and giant marine reptiles terrorised other ocean dwellers...